Robust, positive and exact model reduction via monotone matrices: Robust positive model reduction

 which have rank equal to 2.
 A possible choice of left-inverse of $\Rbar$ is the Moore-Penrose pseudo-inverse

 Notice that $\Rbar^\dag$ does not enjoy the non-negative property.
 However, the reduced system result to be positive:

-On the other hand, when considering a little permutation on the model, i.e. $\epsilon = 0.1$, the reduction is not assured to preserve the positivity of the system.
+On the other hand, when considering a small perturbation on the model, i.e. $\epsilon = 0.1$, the reduction is not assured to preserve the positivity of the system.
 In fact, in this case the reduced model would not result in a positive system:

 \end{example} As mentioned before, we exploit the fact that projecting onto the reachable space yields an equivalent reduced system.
 We refer to this approach as reachable Robust Positive Model Reduction (reachable RPMR).
 With this aim, we firstly consider projectors onto the reachable space, and secondly we make considerations on the dual approach, namely obtaining a reduction by projecting onto the so called observable space.
 Exploiting the mathematical result given in the previous section, we delineate the necessary and sufficient conditions regarding the feasibility of the reachable RPMR approach.